PLKGIT/scraper/README.md

 # All the News That's Fit to Scrape

 ## Overview
-Web app that allows users to view and leave comments on the latest news scraped from Reuters' World News website.
-Scraped articles and associated notes are stored in a MongoDB database.
+Users can view and comment on the latest news scraped from Reuters' World News website.
+Scraped articles and any associated notes are stored in a MongoDB database.

 ![Scraper](./public/assets/img/scraper.gif "Reuters World News Mongo Scraper")